Vegan Carrot Cake Cookies with Cashew Frosting

 Cashew Frosting

-• Soak the cashews (I like to add boiling water to the cashews and soak 5-10 minutes).
+• Soak the cashews Add cashews to a bowl with boiling water and let soak 5 minutes.

 • After soaking, drain the water from the cashews and discard the soaking water.